berdakh/P3Net/README.md

-# Deep Learning Models for Decoding Event-Related Potentials in Brain-Computer Interfaces
+# A Systematic Deep Learning Model Selection for P300-Based Brain-Computer Interfaces
-This repo contains the source codes used in our research paper entitled "Deep Learning Models for Decoding Event-Related Potentials in Brain-Computer Interfaces".
+This repo contains the source codes used in our research paper entitled "A Systematic Deep Learning Model Selection for P300-Based Brain-Computer Interfaces".

 The abstract: